Cumans: Cuman involvement in Serbia

 The Cumans were also involved with the semi-independent Bulgarian Tsardom of Vidin between 1290 and 1300, which had become a target of Serbian expansion.
-In 1280 the Cuman noble, Shishman, became ruler of Vidin.
-He was perhaps granted the position of despot of Vidin soon after the accession of another Bulgarian noble of Cuman origin, Tsar George Terter I (r.
+In 1280, a Bulgarian noble of Cuman origin, Shishman, became the ruler of Vidin.
+He was perhaps granted the position of despot of Vidin soon after the accession of another Bulgarian noble of Cuman origin, the Tsar George Terter I (r.
 1280–1292), to the Bulgarian throne in 1280.
 Shishman was either a close relative or a brother of George Terter I. Shishman may have established his authority over the Vidin region as early as the 1270s, after the death of the previous ruler of that area, Jacob Svetoslav.
 Danilo, a Serbian archbishop, reported, "At that time in the land of the Bulgars a prince called Shishman emerged.
 He lived in the town of Vidin, and obtained the adjacent countries and much of the Bulgarian land."
 Some years after, Shishman invaded Serbia and got as far as Hvosno.
 After failing to capture Ždrelo, he returned to Vidin, which was subsequently attacked and devastated by King Milutin.
 However, Milutin replaced him on his throne on the basis that he would become Shishman's ally.
 In fact, the alliance was strengthened by Shishman marrying the daughter of the Serbian grand župan Dragos.
 Further security came about when Milutin later gave his daughter Anna as a wife to Shishman's son Michael, who in 1323 became Tsar of Bulgaria.

 Golden Horde and Byzantine mercenaries

-The Cumans who remained scattered in the prairie of what is now southwest Russia joined the Mongol Golden Horde Khanate, and their descendants became assimilated with local populations including the Mongols (Tatars).
+The Cumans who remained scattered in the prairie of what is now southwest Russia joined the Mongol Golden Horde Khanate, and their descendants became assimilated with local populations including the Tatars.
 The cultural heritage of those Cuman–Kipchaks who remained was transferred to the Mongols, whose élite adopted many of the traits, customs, and language of the Cumans and Kipchaks; the Cumans, Kipchaks, and Mongols finally became assimilated through intermarriage and became the Golden Horde.
 Those Cumans, with the Turko-Mongols, adopted Islam in the second half of the 13th and the first half of the 14th century.

-In 1071, Cumans participated in the Battle of Manzikert as mercenaries in the Byzantine army against the Seljuks.
-Emperor Romanus had sent the Cumans and Franks to secure the fortress of Ahlat on the shore of Lake Van.
-The Cumans, who did not receive their pay, later defected to the Seljuks.
+The Cuman-Kipchaks, who were first seen in Byzantine resources in 1078, began to serve as mercenaries in the Byzantine army from the reign of Emperor Alexios I Komnenos.
 In 1086 Cumans devastated Byzantine settlements in the Balkans.
 Later the Cumans joined the Pechenegs and the former Hungarian king, Salomon, in plundering the Byzantine Balkan provinces.
 Subsequent to this, the Cumans gave aid to Tatos, the chief of Distra.
 In 1091 there was a disagreement in plunder shares between the Cumans and Pechenegs, which resulted in a breach between the two peoples; this contributed to the Cumans (led by Togortok/Tugorkan and Boniak, who had repeatedly raided Kievan Rus') joining Alexios I Komnenos against the Pechenegs in the Battle of Levounion.